Azure/bicep-registry-modules/avm/res/app-configuration/configuration-store/README.md

 - Required: No
 - Type: bool
-- Default: `False`
+- Default: `True`

 ### Parameter: `enablePurgeProtection`

-Property specifying whether protection against purge is enabled for this configuration store.
+Property specifying whether protection against purge is enabled for this configuration store.Defaults to true unless sku is set to Free, since purge protection is not available in Free tier.

 - Required: No
 - Type: bool
-- Default: `False`
+- Default: `True`

 ### Parameter: `enableTelemetry`